naacl-org/naacl-2022-website/README.md

 This requires installing Ruby and various dependencies.
 If you are having trouble doing so, you may want to use the [Docker-based](#local-testing-with-docker) solution instead.

 1. Install bundler: `sudo gem install bundler`.
-Make sure you have Ruby and Bundler versions > 2.4.
+Make sure you have Ruby versions > 2.4.

 2. Clone this repository.
 Note that this repository uses submodules so to properly check out the submodule code, run `git submodule init` and `git submodule update` after you clone the repository.
 You will need the submodule to generate the schedule for the website.

-3. Run the gems needed by this repository: `sudo bundle install`.
+3. Run the gems needed by this repository:
+    ```
+    bundle config set --local path 'vendor/bundle'
+    bundle install
+    ```
     *Note*: This step might fail when installing the `nokogiri` gem.
 If this happens, run `bundle config build.nokogiri --use-system-libraries` and then run `bundle install` again.

 4. Start the jekyll server by running `bundle exec jekyll serve`.